TuringLang/ADTests/README.md

 **Dependencies**

 Inside this file, you do not need to call `using Turing` or any of the AD backends.
+(This also means you do not need to import anything that Turing re-exports, such as distributions.)

-However, you will have to make sure to import any other packages that your model uses.
+However, you will have to make sure to import any other packages that your model requires.
-(If this package is a new dependency, you will also have to add it to `Project.toml`.)
+(If this package is not already present in the project environment, you will also have to add it to `Project.toml`.)

 **Model definition and creation**